Order of Assassins: Downfall and aftermath

 In 1271, Baibars' forces seized al-'Ullaiqah and ar-Rusafa, after taking Masyaf the year before.
 Later in the year, Shams ad-Din surrendered and was deported to Egypt.
 Qala'at al-Khawabi fell that year and within two years Gerdkuh and all of the Assassin fortresses were held by the sultan.
 With the Assassins under his control, Baibars was able to use them to counter the forces arriving in the Ninth Crusade.
 The sultan threatened Bohemond VI, and the Assassins attacked future king Edward I of England unsuccessfully, with Edward killing the Assassin.

 The last known victim of the Assassins was Philip of Montfort, lord of Tyre, long an enemy of Baibars.
 Philip helped negotiate the truce following the capture of Damietta by Louis IX and had lost the castle at Toron to Baibars in 1266.
 Despite his advanced age, Philip was murdered by Baibars' Assassins in 1270.

 The last of the Assassin strongholds was al-Kahf in the Syrian coastal mountains in 1273.
 The Mamluks reportedly continued to use the services of the remaining Assassins, and the 14th-century scholar ibn Battuta reported their fixed rate of pay per murder, with his children getting the fee if the Assassin did not survive the attack.
 There are, nevertheless, no recorded instances of Assassin activity after the later 13th century.
 They unremarkably settled near Salamiyah, with a still-large Isma'ili population that recognizes the Aga Khan as their Imam.

 Etymology

-The Arabic word asās means “principle”, and Asāsiyyūn (a literary Arabic plural) therefore designates “the people of principle.”
-The term "assassin" likely has roots in hashshāshīn ("hashish smokers or users"), a mispronunciation of the original Asāsiyyūn, but not a mispronunciation of Assasiyeen (pronounced "Asāsiyyeen", the plural of "Asasi").
-Originally referring to the methods of political control exercised by the Assasiyuun, one can see how it became "assassin" in several languages to describe similar activities anywhere.